BrightspaceUI/core/components/list/README.md

 ## Slots
  - **default**: This is for the main content area.
 You can add styles to the elements in this slot.
-   - *d2l-list-item-text*: This will act as the primary text.
-Limit is the text to two lines and will auto wrap.
-It will also gain all the hover styles.
-   - *d2l-list-item-text-secondary*: Secondary text which will show up under the primary text.
-Proper padding will be applied.
-   - *d2l-list-item-text-secondary-responsive*: Same as `d2l-list-item-text-secondary` but will disappear at breakpoint 0.
  - **illustration**: Responsive slot for images.
   - **actions**: This is for actions.
 They will show up on the right side.